-1. INTRODUCTION
+1.1.
+INTRODUCTION

-- 1.1.1.
-The purpose of assessment is to enable students to demonstrate achievement of the outcome(s) of the module.
-Student performance in the assessment of modules contributing to their course of study is the major source of evidence used by Boards of Examiners in determining progression and recommendation for awards of the University. - 1.1.2.
-The following principles meet the precepts of the QAA Code of Practice for the Assessment of Students. and underpin all the Assessment Regulations of the University: - Assessment will be valid in relation to its form, quantity, level, content and learning outcomes, whilst being practicable for both students and staff in terms of the time needed for completion and marking; - b) Assessment will promote student learning by its nature and the provision of appropriate guidance and feedback on performance; - c) Assessment processes will be explicit with all parts of the assessment process being made clear to all parties (students, staff, and external examiners); - d) Assessment will be reliable, consistent and reproducible in the judgements made.
+- 1.1.1 The purpose of assessment is to enable students to demonstrate achievement of the outcome(s) of the module.
+Student performance in the assessment of modules contributing to their course of study is the major source of evidence used by Boards of Examiners in determining progression and recommendation for awards of the University. - 1.1.2 The following principles meet the precepts of the QAA Code of Practice for the Assessment of Students. and underpin all the Assessment Regulations of the University: - Assessment will be valid in relation to its form, quantity, level, content and learning outcomes, whilst being practicable for both students and staff in terms of the time needed for completion and marking; - b) Assessment will promote student learning by its nature and the provision of appropriate guidance and feedback on performance; - c) Assessment processes will be explicit with all parts of the assessment process being made clear to all parties (students, staff, and external examiners); - d) Assessment will be reliable, consistent and reproducible in the judgements made.
 The processes will be robust and staff engaged in them will be appropriately trained; - e) Assessment processes will be equitable and inclusive with all students being assessed fairly on their own individual merit and ability; - f) The management of assessment will be just with clearly documented procedures to support this.
-Assessment should be designed so that there is clear evidence that the artefact has been produced by the student; - g) The policy and processes of assessment will be subject to regular monitoring and review - 1.1.3.
-The University has also incorporated, as far as is practical, the following recommendations from the National Union of Students Charter on Feedback and Assessments: - a) Formative assessment and feedback should be used throughout the course; - b) Students should have access to face-to-face feedback for at least the first piece of assessment each academic year; - c) Receiving feedback should not be exclusive to certain forms of assessment; - d) Feedback should be timely; - e) Students should be provided with a variety of assessment methods; - f) There should be anonymous marking for all summative assessment; - g) Students should be supported to critique their own work; - h) Course induction should include information on assessment practices and understanding marking criteria. - 1.1.4.
-The University of Portsmouth operates a two-tier system of formal meetings to agree assessment outcomes.
+Assessment should be designed so that there is clear evidence that the artefact has been produced by the student; - g) The policy and processes of assessment will be subject to regular monitoring and review. - 1.1.3 The University has also incorporated, as far as is practical, the following recommendations from the National Union of Students Charter on Feedback and Assessments: - a) Formative assessment and feedback should be used throughout the course; - b) Students should have access to face-to-face feedback for at least the first piece of assessment each academic year; - c) Receiving feedback should not be exclusive to certain forms of assessment; - d) Feedback should be timely; - e) Students should be provided with a variety of assessment methods; - f) Students should be supported to critique their own work; - g) Course induction should include information on assessment practices and understanding marking criteria. - 1.1.4 The University of Portsmouth operates a two-tier system of formal meetings to agree assessment outcomes.
 The first tier, Module Assessment Boards, confirms marks at module level for all students studying the modules in its area, regardless of the award the students are registered on.
-The second tier, Boards of Examiners, recommends awards, including any classification, and makes decisions about the progression of students.
+The second tier, Boards of Examiners, recommends awards, including any classification. - 1.1.5 A student may only be assessed in modules for which the student has registered. - 1.1.6 A student may only be recommended for an award of the University where the student has registered on a course for a named award.
+If a student withdraws or is excluded, the Board of Examiners may recommend a student for any lesser award listed in the Course Specifications.